colrdavidson/simple_structures/README.md

 to pick up when it gets a chance.
 These can grow, like ours, or be set on a fixed chunk of memory, and have the writer block waiting for the reader to catch up.

 You'll notice that the Ring Buffer is FIFO (First-In, First-Out).
+If you push in `0, 1, 2`, you'll get `0, 1, 2` out.

 What if you wanted the opposite?
 [Stacks](lists/stack.h) do that.
-Stacks are LIFO (Last-In, First-Out), meaning when you pop from a stack, you get the most recent thing you just put in.
+Stacks are LIFO (Last-In, First-Out), when you pop from a stack, you get the most recent thing you just put in.
+If you push in `0, 1, 2`, you'll get `2, 1, 0` out.